ARMmbed/mbed-os-5-docs/docs/tutorials/debug/debug_microbit.md

-<h2 id="debug-microbit">Debugging the micro:bit with pyOCD and GDB</h2>
+<h2 id="debug-microbit">Debugging the BBC micro:bit with pyOCD and GDB</h2>

-This tutorial shows how to debug a program on the micro:bit.
+This tutorial shows how to debug a program on the BBC micro:bit.
 Using only GDB, you'll first understand what is happening on the chip and why the program doesn't follow the expected behavior.
 You will then attempt to modify its behavior by writing directly into the chip's memory.

 <span class="notes">**Note:** The micro:bit's processor is based on the Nordic [nRF51][nRF51].</span>

-Suggested tools:
+### Suggested tools

   * Linux (4.1), but pyOCD and GDB work on Windows and Mac OS.
   * pyOCD (0.4.5), which you can obtain on [GitHub](https://github.com/mbedmicro/pyOCD).
-  * arm-none-eabi-gdb (7.9.1) is usually present in package managers, or you can get it at [linaro](https://launchpad.net/gcc-arm-embedded).
+  * arm-none-eabi-gdb (7.9.1).
+It is usually present in package managers, or you can get it at [linaro](https://launchpad.net/gcc-arm-embedded).

-This is only a suggestion. pyOCD and GDB work just as well on Mac OS and Windows.

 ### Looking at a basic program

-Look at hello.hex, a program printing "hello world" to the serial console.
+Look at `hello.hex`, a program printing "hello world" to the serial console.
 You can find the hex file at [hello.hex](https://github.com/iriark01/Debugging-docs/blob/master/Docs/Debugging/hello.hex).

-<span class="notes">**Note:** Shell commands begin with "$", GDB commands with "(gdb)."</span>
+<span class="notes">**Note:** Shell commands begin with `$`, GDB commands with `(gdb)`.</span>

 #### Analysis